Tubing on the Delaware River - Westfall to River Beach

 Mines, Minerals, and Buckwheat Tour

-Take a 1/4-mile walking adventure into the fourth oldest mine in the country and the last working underground
+Embark on a quarter-mile walking adventure into the fourth oldest mine in the country and the last operating

-mine in New Jersey.
-See the only fluorescent Rainbow Tunnel, the Museum of Fluorescence, and the most amazing
+underground mine in New Jersey.
+Discover the unique fluorescent Rainbow Tunnel, the Museum of Fluorescence, and

-processing the ore.
-Right here in New Jersey is one of the world’s richest zinc ore deposits; the area boasts
+ore.
+New Jersey is home to one of the world’s richest deposits of zinc ore, featuring over 354 minerals, about

 Franklin Mineral Museum

-The zinc mining district of Franklin is known worldwide for its abundance of fluorescent and rare minerals.
-The
+The zinc mining district of Franklin is internationally renowned for its diverse collection of fluorescent and

-replica.
-Explore the famous "Buckwheat," a large mineral-rich rock field where you can collect your
+"Buckwheat," a sizeable mineral-rich rock field where they can collect specimens, dig for fossils, and

-- Both mines are damp at 56 degrees Fahrenheit year-round -- a light jacket is recommended.
+- Both mines maintain a damp temperature of 56 degrees Fahrenheit

-collectors must also wear protective eyewear when using tools (hammers, chisels, etc.).
+exploring the “Buckwheat” for specimens.
+Collectors must also wear protective eyewear when using tools like

 - YouTube 1